pyfsi/coconut/examples/examples.md

 The *`examples`* folder contains different examples grouped per case, for example, the cases calculating the flow through a flexible tube is gathered in the folder *`tube`*.

-Each case folder, such as *`tube`*, contains the following directories and files
+Each case folder, such as *`tube`*, contains the following directories and files:

 - *`setup_files`* containing the necessary files to set up the case for each solver,
 - *`<flow solver>_<structural solver>`* different folders solving the case with different solver combinations, hereafter simply called examples.